 Once selected, the user shall be presented with Signal Quality values associated with each of the other up-to-99 Call Signs from the database with these values replacing the other Call Sign strings on the map.

-This is a bit of a challenge to define but the best way to represent this is a mouse over.
-With the mouse over a particular Call Sign Flag, all other Call Sign strings are replaced with the Signal Quality values from the database.
+This is a bit of a challenge to define but the best way to represent this is a mouse over or mouse click.
+With the mouse action of a particular Call Sign Flag, all other Call Sign strings are replaced with the Signal Quality values from the database.
 This method should be a topic of discussion with the developer and users.
 It would seem that keeping the flag in place is the best option.

 Signal Quality Value Format